Viranchee/PrivatePropertiesInProtocols/README.md

 # Private Properties in Protocols
 How to make types that confirm to protocols have private fields:

-The slides are attached in pdf format
+The slides are attached in pdf format [here](PrivatePropertiesInProtocols.pdf)

 ## How to use this project:
 - clone the repo